 Project EagleHeritage Appeal

 The Museum is currently raising funds for a new development programme known as Project Eagle.
 This will secure the future of the Museum for generations to come and comprises three overlapping phases.
-Project Eagle is funded from a number of sources including by the Chancellor using LIBOR funds and the Heritage Lottery Fund.
+Project Eagle is funded from a number of sources including by Treasury LIBOR funding, the Heritage Lottery Fund, Hampshire County Council and a number of private donations.

 Phase 1 is the building of a dignified memorial to more than 5,000 that have died in the service of British Army Flying from early pioneers to the modern Army Air Corps.
 The Memorial will be a focus for remembrance for local, veteran and serving communities reflecting their common heritage of service and sacrifice no matter what their regimental background.
 Cost approximately £350k to be raised through museum fundraising.
 Please see short video clip